PerkTutor/perktutor.github.io/LumbarPuncture.md

 ---
 layout: example
-title: Computerized Training for Ultrasound-Guided Lumbar Punctures
-image: images/LumbarPuncture.png
+media: images/LumbarPuncture.png
 ---

+# Computerized Training for Ultrasound-Guided Lumbar Punctures

 A randomized controlled trial was carried out to determine whether Perk Tutor, a computerized training platform that displays an ultrasound image and real-time needle position in a three-dimensional (3D) anatomical model, would benefit residents learning ultrasound-guided lumbar puncture (LP) in simulation phantoms with abnormal spinal anatomy.